borfast/arrispwgen-cli/README.md

 ## How to use

+You can quickly run arrispwgen with npx: `npx arrispwgen`.

-Install the arrispwgen package with npm:
+If you prefer to install the package locally on your computer, you can do so with npm:

 `npm install -g arrispwgen-cli`